pluckynumbat/dice-game-client/README.md

  - It also orchestrates the loading screen progress bar filling.

 ### [StateManager](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Model/StateManager.cs)
- - This acts as the state machine for the game, and also connects the model to the view via the [ScreenCoordinator](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Presentation/ScreenCoordinator.cs).
+ - This acts as the state machine for the game, and also connects the model to the presentation layer via the [ScreenCoordinator](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Presentation/ScreenCoordinator.cs).
  - Changes in state are routed through this manager, which tells the screen coordinator to change screens.

 ### [NetRequestManager](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Model/NetRequestManager.cs)